-Cut more trees: Metro uses restoration thinning to improve habitat diversity, structure, and functionDate:Friday, May 2, 2014Time:12:15 to 1:00 pmLocation:Metro, Room 370 A/B, 600 NE Grand Ave, Portland, ORSpeaker:Kate HolleranAffilitation:Metro
+Cut more trees!
+Examples of how Metro uses restoration thinning to improved habitat diversity, structure, and functionDate:Friday, May 2, 2014Time:12:15 to 1:00 pmLocation:Metro, Room 370 A/B, 600 NE Grand Ave, Portland, ORSpeaker:Kate HolleranAffilitation:Metro

 Improving efficiency of invasive plant management in urban and rural settings using optimized field data workflowsDate:Friday, June 6, 2014Time:12:15 to 1:00 pmLocation:Metro, Room 370 A/B, 600 NE Grand Ave, Portland, ORSpeaker:Jeff LeshAffilitation:Clackamas County Soil and Water Conservation District